Female poses – 9 expert posing tips for photographing women

 Instead, direct your subject to bring her arm across her body.
 This makes her shoulders wider than where her arm cuts across her body and so creates a slimmer waist.

-It works particularly well for seated subjects facing to camera, because the waist is less obvious when sitting, but is also great for standing female poses.
+This female posing trick works particularly well for seated subjects facing to camera, because the waist is less obvious when sitting.

-How to use arm position in female posing for shape
+Examples of using arm position in female posing for shape

 7. Confident portrait poses for women